 His teachings are based on an understanding of the body being balanced and free so that you can play anything.
 The basic focus of the method is an economical use of the body: balancing the body to avoid unnecessary tension in the muscles.
 When your spine is well balanced and your head is balancing, relaxed on top of the spine, you enduce a natural relaxation of the upper body.

-I see that when I have Alexander lessons, it is easier to find the right balance in his lessons and to locate the “right” feeling more quickly.
 The music comes from a centeredness inside me, and my embodied feeling controls the movement and the music.
 It is also a constant play with the energy of the music and the energy within me, and never letting totally go of this energy.
 I develop a new alertness with respect to the body, energy, and touch with the bow on the string.

 Harpist and conductor Andrew Lawrence-King claims that being ‘centered’ not only optimizes your own physical co-ordination in performance and combats nervousness, but also empowers emotional communication to your audience, and puts both performer and audience in touch with the ineffable, mystical spark of artistic inspiration (Lawrence-King, 2014).
 Lawrence-King discusses this notion of centering which is common in several other practices too:

 When you ask someone where their self, their YOU, is situated in their body, many will say head or high up in the body.
 Moshe Feldenkrais says: ‘It is certainly true that most people feel the ego, i.e. the pointwhich feels more like ‘I’, at the base of the forehead between the eyes.
 But it is not exclusively so.
 With the advancement towards fuller maturity of the spatial and gravitational functions, the subjective feelingis that the ego gradually descends to be finally located somewhat below the navel’ (Lawrence-King, 2014).